 20 Important Terms Used in Readymade Garments Sector

-Readymade garments sector of Bangladesh plays a significant role in the countries economical growth.
-Also this sector creates a lot of employment opportunity to around 4.2 million Bangladeshis, specially for the women from low income families.
-In garments manufacturing sector, a lot of terms used in various processes which should be known by all the persons related with this sector.
-As its importance, those terms have explained in this article very fluently.
+The readymade garments sector of Bangladesh plays a significant role in the countries economical growth.
+Also, this sector creates a lot of employment opportunities for around 4.2 million Bangladeshis, especially for women from low-income families.
+In the garments manufacturing sector, a lot of terms are used in various processes which should be known by all the persons related to this sector.
+As its importance, those terms have been explained in this article very fluently.

 Different Terms Used in Apparel Sector:

-Some important terms which are vastly used in readymade garments sector has mentioned in the following:
+Some important terms which are vastly used in the readymade garments sector have mentioned in the following:

 - Back tacking,

 - Button measurements,

 - C.B.L (Centre back line),